bernhardAxonIvy/doc/source/engine-guide/getting-started/linux/configure.rst

     ./EngineConfigCli create-db

 ..
 Note::
-    The system database is used by |ivy-engine| to store configurations, users, roles, process instances, tasks and process data.
+    The system database is used by Axon Ivy Engine to store configurations, users, roles, process instances, tasks and process data.

 Next, define an administrator by modifying the :ref:`ivy-yaml` file of the